hilbix/misc/porthog/README.md

 `porthog range[,range...] program [args...]` where `range` is `[proto:]port[-port][@ip]` where `proto` is `tu46` by default, which means tcp4, udp4, tcp6 and udp6 alltogether.

 If `porthog` runs out of file descriptors, it `fork()`s to raise the per-process limit.
 However there is a slight chance that for some operations the library needs a file descriptor while all are used up.
 In this case you have to re-arrange the `range` appropriately.

+If program is `-` (just a dash) then porthog hogs on the port until killed by some means.
+If data arrives on the ports it is silently discarded and connections are actively rejected.

 Bugs: